 - Public intoxication

 There are several crimes that are specific to the military.
 Military crimes are typically considered crimes committed on a military base, or crimes committed while military personnel is still on active duty.
-Below are some of the most common military crimes that jD LAW can help you fight.
+Below are some of the most common military crimes that jD Law Criminal Defense Attorneys can help you fight.

 This is the most common military crime and is a violation of Article 112a of the Uniform Code of Military Justice.
 In order to prove someone guilty of this crime, the prosecution must prove that the service member knowingly consumed a controlled substance and that he or she knew the substance was considered a controlled substance.
 If a controlled substance was dissolved into a service member’s drink unknowingly, charges could be dropped and the service member found innocent.
 If a service member is found guilty of this charge, he or she could face up to one year in jail.

 Sexual assault is treated differently today than it was in the past.
 Historically, charges of this type were not common in the military.
 But as more victims continue to emerge, more pressure has been placed on the military to bring about charges of rape and sexual assault when one service member alleges another service member forced himself in a sexual manner.
 These are very serious charges.
 The maximum sentence for rape by force is death; the maximum sentence for sexual assault is 30 years.
 Rape and sexual assault are difficult to prove.
 Most cases occur when both parties are intoxicated and proving a lack of consent can be very difficult.